 Dogs in Havant

-Havant Borough Council is consulting on an amendment to this current PSPO.
+Havant Borough Council recently consulted on an amendment to this current PSPO.

 Following on from a public consultation, supported by The Kennel Club and The Dogs Trust, Havant Borough Council has approved a public space protection order (PSPO) to update all of the existing dog byelaws into a single order.